pakal/rsfile/doc/native_io_concepts.rst

     On recent platforms, **SystemV lockf()** locks are actually just wrappers around fcntl() locks, so we won't study here their initial semantic.

-**This is an advisory, per-process, rentrant lock, allowing byte range locking.**
+**Advisory, per-process, rentrant lock, allowing byte range locking.**

 - Write or read operations which don't use fcntl locks will not be hindered by these locks, unless mandatory locking has been activated on this particular filesystem and file node (but you had